LSSTDESC/TJPCov/README.md

 TJPCov is now pip installable for convenience, but for development clone the git repository.

-There are four different flavors of tjpcov at the moment:
+There are five different flavors of tjpcov at the moment:
  - `python -m pip install .` will install tjpcov and the minimal dependencies.
+ - `python -m pip install .\[doc\]` will install tjpcov, the minimal dependencies and the dependencies needed to build the documentation.
  - `python -m pip install .\[nmt\]` will install tjpcov, the minimal dependencies and the dependencies needed to use NaMaster.
  - `python -m pip install .\[mpi4py\]` will install, the minimal